-- 1. By acquiring student loans Students must notify the Financial Aid and Business Offices if he or she intends to take student loans to cover all or any portion of the balance.
+- 1. By acquiring student loans Students must meet with the Financial Aid Office if he or she intends to take student loans to cover all or any portion of the balance.
 This decision must be made prior to registering for each new term. - 2.
 By payment in full at registration - Students who elect to pay in full can do so using cash, check, credit, or debit card. - 3.
 By automatic monthly payment Monthly payments may be made using a credit or debit card.
 No cash or check payments will be accepted when electing a monthly payment plan.
 Students who establish a monthly payment plan will be automatically charged on either the 1st or 15th of each month, with the first payment charged before the first class and continuing throughout the course of the term until the balance of the term is satisfied.
 Additionally, students who elect to pay using automatic monthly payments will be charged a \$15.00 monthly fee until balance is paid in full.
+If an automatic monthly payment is declined, a \$50 fee will be charged to the student's account.